Learn how the Hilton Honors rewards program works, including how to earn and redeem points to get the most value.

 Points are automatically added to your Hilton Honors balance after every ride you take, making it easy to rack up rewards with the rideshare service.

-9. Buy Hilton Honors points
+Buy Hilton Honors points

-Best ways to use Hilton Honors points
+How to redeem Hilton Honors points

 Hilton Honors redemption options